-Extension Treatment Group: continued standard of care therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10
+Extension Treatment Group: continued SOC therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10.

-If the 5-day dosing regimen used in Treatment Group 1 of Part A is selected for Part B, all participants in the Extension Treatment Group and all new participants will be reassigned to receive treatment for a total of 5 days.
+If the 5-day dosing regimen used in Treatment Group 1 of Part A is selected for Part B instead of the 10-day dosing regimen, all participants in the Extension Treatment Group and all new participants will be reassigned to receive treatment for a total of 5 days.